ZennerIoT/element-parsers/README.md

 ### TEKTELIC Agriculture

+* 2023-09-12: Corrected temperature calculation of voltage input 3 and 4"
 * 2023-05-23: Updated according to "T0005978_TRM_Kiwi_Clover_ver2.0.pdf"
 * 2022-04-06: Added watermark*_kpa_raw values not normalized to 24° if no temperature is available.
 * 2021-03-17: Fixed negative values for ambient temperature and added roundings for watermark and temperatures